alessandrohbnr/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter project of Udacity React course that creates a Book Tracking app.
+This is the starter project of Udacity React nanodegree that creates a Book Tracking app.

 ## Instructions